trixirt/linux-fpga/Documentation/fpga/dfl.rst

 (port) of the FPGA, otherwise, the reconfiguration operation will fail and possibly cause system instability.
-This compatibility can be checked by comparing the compatibility ID noted in the header of PR bitstream file against the compat_id exposed by the target FPGA region.
+This compatibility can be checked by comparing the compatibility ID noted in the header of PR bitstream file against the compat_id exposed by the target FME.
 This check is usually done by userspace before calling the reconfiguration IOCTL.